 63. West Highland White Terrier

-Though they are built for work, they are always ready to play, and owners find this breed to get up to especially entertaining antics at such times.
+Though they’re built for work, Westies are always ready to play, and owners find this breed to get up to especially entertaining antics at such times.
+There will never be a dull moment when you’ve got your fun-loving Westie by your side.

 64. Wire Fox Terrier